Safari safety tips (not just for dummies)

 Other perks of organised safaris

 Safari guides are excellent at game spotting!
 They'll notice and point out animals you'd otherwise have missed.
-Your guide is in touch with fellow guides and rangers about where the best animal sightings are.
+Your guide is in touch with fellow guides and rangers about where the best animal sightings are, as well as any problem areas like a flooded road.
 They have intimate knowledge of the animals you spot, so can really make what you're seeing that much more interesting.